wizz13150/RaptoreumStuff/README.md

 https://github.com/wizz13150/RaptoreumStuff/releases/tag/RTMBootstrap

-Just run the .bat and answer the questions if you're using custom folders.
+Just run the .bat and answer the questions, if you're using custom folders.
+Or press Enter in loop if you don't know.

 *Need to run the .bat as admin if you want to update your Raptoreum Core Wallet.